gubuntu/docker-geoserver/README.md

 # docker-geoserver

-A simple docker container that runs Geoserver influenced by this docker
+A simple docker container that runs Geoserver, influenced by this docker
 recipe: https://github.com/eliotjordan/docker-geoserver/blob/master/Dockerfile

 **Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching -